The One Minute Manager by Ken Blanchard & Spencer Johnson

 If you have problems managing your team then I highly recommend this short, simple, easy to read The One Minute Manager.

-The One Minute Manager – Simple Ideas May A Big Difference To How Well Your Employees Work
+The One Minute Manager – Simple Ideas Make A Big Difference To How Well Your Employees Work

 The big ideas in the One Minute Manager book come down to three simple techniques